Boshen/cargo-shear/README.md

 ## Ignore false positives

+> [!IMPORTANT]
-`cargo shear` does not work with transitive dependencies from macros; they need to be ignored manually by adding them to the package's `Cargo.toml`:
+> `cargo shear` does not work with transitive dependencies from macros;

+False positives can be ignored by adding them to the package's `Cargo.toml`:

 ```toml
 [package.metadata.cargo-shear]
 ignored = ["crate"]
 ```

-or in workspace:
+or in workspace's `Cargo.toml`:

 ```toml
 [workspace.metadata.cargo-shear]